-1961 Saint Joseph Hall built in response to burgeoning college resident population 2008 Completion of the Wellness Center 1964 Arts and Science Center completed Approval of a Bachelor of Science in Nursing 1967 Maria Hall, our second residence hall, opened Launch of GCU's year-long Centennial celebration 1907 2009 Accreditation of teacher education and school leadership 1974 New wing doubles the capacity of Farley Memorial Library programs by the Teacher Education Accreditation Council (TEAC) First year for the Master of Arts in education program 2010 Approval of undergraduate and graduate programs in early 1978 Master of Arts degrees first conferred on 41 students Entire campus entered into the National Register of Historic childhood (P-3) education 1978 Places and the New Jersey Register 2011 Launch of GCU's Master's degree in Homeland Security, new Master's degree in Applied Behavior Analysis, and new B.A. in 1979 Coeducational Undergraduate Program instituted Latino/a and Business Studies 1982 Approval of Master of Arts in special education 2012 Approval of B.A. in Digital Design and B.F.A. in Graphic Design 1983 Hamilton Hall opened as The Learning Center and Multimedia; launch of GCU's 100% online master's programs in Holistic Health and Homeland Security 1985 Entire campus designated a National Historic Landmark 2013 GCU becomes fully coeducational, opening all classes 1988 Approval of Master of Arts in mathematics 2013 and student life programs to men, and adds men's track 1988 Completion of Mercy Center and field (indoor and outdoor), basketball, and soccer.
-The 1989 Approval of Master of Arts in education with teaching certification GCU-Meridian Health School of Nursing is accredited by the Commission on Collegiate Nursing Education.
-Entering The Sister Mary Grace Burns Arboretum, comprising the entire campus, founded freshman class totals 275 students, outpacing 2009 record of 253 freshmen.
-The university secures \$8.4 million in state bond funding to upgrade and renovate campus buildings and 1990 Approval of Master of Science in biology classrooms, and establishes graduate offerings at Central 1993 Completion of new library and student lounge complex Regional High School in Berkeley, NJ.
-1993 Approval of Master of Arts in counseling psychology and school psychologist certification 2014 GCU-Brookdale Community College Guaranteed Admissions Initiative is announced, and GCU is also selected to provide 1994 Conversion of the Carriage House to the Music Center the B.S.N.
+Approval of a Bachelor of Science in Nursing

+Launch of GCU's year-long Centennial celebration

+- 2009 Accreditation of teacher education and school leadership programs by the Teacher Education Accreditation Council (TEAC) - 2010 Approval of undergraduate and graduate programs in early childhood (P-3) education - 2011 Launch of GCU's Master's degree in Homeland Security, new Master's degree in Applied Behavior Analysis, and new B.A. in Latino/a and Business Studies - 2012 Approval of B.A. in Digital Design and B.F.A. in Graphic Design and Multimedia; launch of GCU's 100% online master's programs in Holistic Health and Homeland Security - 2013 GCU becomes fully coeducational, opening all classes and student life programs to men, and adds men's track and field (indoor and outdoor), basketball, and soccer.
+The GCU-Meridian Health School of Nursing is accredited by the Commission on Collegiate Nursing Education.
+Entering freshman class totals 275 students, outpacing 2009 record of 253 freshmen.
+The university secures \$8.4 million in state bond funding to upgrade and renovate campus buildings and classrooms, and establishes graduate offerings at Central Regional High School in Berkeley, NJ. - 2014 GCU-Brookdale Community College Guaranteed Admissions Initiative is announced, and GCU is also selected to provide the B.S.N.
 Baccalaureate-Completion degree for Brookdale students.
-The International Collaboration Center opens in 1995 Approval of Master of Business Administration Farley Center, allowing GCU to conduct asynchronous lectures, 1997 Approval of Master of Arts in theology projects and presentations with others worldwide.
-Faculty and students visit 29 countries through GCU's growing 1999 The library named in honor of Sister Mary Joseph Cunningham, former treasurer of the college global education program.
-The GCU School of Education is reaccredited by the Council for the Accreditation of Educator The NASA Educator Resource Center named in honor of former Department of Physics chair, Sister Mary Nicholas Farley Preparation (CAEP), as it transitions from its former name, the Teacher Education Accreditation Council (TEAC).
-After 14 years as president, Sister Rosemary E. Jeffries announces plans to 2001 Approval of Master of Arts in holistic health studies 2045 step down at the end of the 2014-15 academic year.
-2003 Women in Leadership Development program instituted 2015 The Class of 2018 begins their studies at Georgian Court with 241 full-time freshmen.
-Their average high school GPA is 2004 Georgian Court College received university status from the New Jersey Commission on Higher Education 3.21, up from 3.05 the previous year.
-GCU renames the Arts and Science Center, GCU's largest academic building, Jeffries Completion of new residence halls Hall.
-A new minor in social media marketing begins, and a 2005 Dorothy Marron University Community Chapel completed new post-baccalaureate online certificate in Mercy Spirituality is approved for launch in May 2015.
-The Office of Mission Completion of two-story Audrey Birish George Science Center Integration is established in Mercedes Hall, and GCU wins a Purchase of the Eighth Street house on Lakewood Avenue Governor's Environmental Excellence Award, recognizing its Purchase of a residence on Fourteenth Street to serve as the environmental, academic, and community efforts.
-The GCU Lions add men's lacrosse, with competition beginning in president's house 2016.
-Money Magazine names GCU among its Best Colleges 2006 for Your Money and Washington Monthly Magazine adds GCU graduate programs to it list of Best Bangs for the Buck.
-The Collaborative Online International Learning (COIL) pilo program begins, and during the spring semester, a record students visit, study and perform volunteer work abroad.
-T 2007 Purchase of the Ninth Street house Approval of three new undergraduate majors in dance; tourism, hospitality, and recreation management; and exercise science, wellness, and sports GCU Board of trustees announces Dr. Joseph R. Marbach, former provost at LaSalle University, as GCU's next president, beginning July 1.
+The International Collaboration Center opens in Farley Center, allowing GCU to conduct asynchronous lectures, projects and presentations with others worldwide.
+Faculty and students visit 29 countries through GCU's growing global education program.
+The GCU School of Education is reaccredited by the Council for the Accreditation of Educator Preparation (CAEP), as it transitions from its former name, the Teacher Education Accreditation Council (TEAC).
+After 14 years as president, Sister Rosemary E. Jeffries announces plans to step down at the end of the 2014-15 academic year. - 2015 The Class of 2018 begins their studies at Georgian Court with 241 full-time freshmen.
+Their average high school GPA is 3.21, up from 3.05 the previous year.
+GCU renames the Arts and Science Center, GCU's largest academic building, Jeffries Hall.
+A new minor in social media marketing begins, and a new post-baccalaureate online certificate in Mercy Spirituality is approved for launch in May 2015.
+The Office of Mission Integration is established in Mercedes Hall, and GCU wins a Governor's Environmental Excellence Award, recognizing its environmental, academic, and community efforts.
+The GCU Lions add men's lacrosse, with competition beginning in 2016.
+Money Magazine names GCU among its Best Colleges for Your Money and Washington Monthly Magazine adds GCU graduate programs to it list of Best Bangs for the Buck.

+The Collaborative Online International Learning (COIL) pilot program begins, and during the spring semester, a record 48 students visit, study and perform volunteer work abroad.
+The GCU Board of trustees announces Joseph R. Marbach, Ph.D., former provost at LaSalle University, as GCU's next president, beginning July 1.